bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 | Read(B) | 10 | 20 | 8 | 20 | |
 | Write(B) | 10 | 20 | 8 | **22** | **T1, B, 22** |

-To finalize the transaction the log is flushed first that contains the modified values - but no modification is made to the database files yet.
-Thus, the transaction log needs to be written to disk only once (as opposed to the undo logging scheme).
+To finalize the transaction, the log is flushed first to register the modified values - but no modification is made to the database files yet.
+Thus, the transaction log needs to be written to disk only once (compared to the undo logging scheme).

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|
 | | | | | | **Commit T1** |
 | Flush_LOG | 10 | 20 | 8 | 22 | |

-After the transaction log is persisted the changes are committed to the database files.
+After the transaction log is persisted, the changes are committed to the database files.

 | Operation | A (database) | B (database) | A (buffer) | B (buffer) | Transactional log |
 |---|---|---|---|---|---|